tysion/password-manager/README.md

 # Password Manager Service

 A password management service with a Telegram bot interface.
 This project provides APIs for managing passwords and integrates with PostgreSQL for data storage.
-It ensures security with encryption, JWT-based authentication, and future support for TOTP.
+It ensures security with encryption, JWT-based authentication, and support for TOTP.

 ---